-- the Baltic States which do not consider themselves to be successor States of the Soviet Union; - the Russian Federation as the continuing State of the USSR, and, finally, - the other former Republics of the USSR with the exception of the Baltic States.
+- the Baltic States210 which do not consider themselves to be successor States of the Soviet Union; - the Russian Federation211 as the continuing State of the USSR and, finally, - the other former Republics of the USSR212 with the exception of the Baltic States.

 Beforehand, one should however briefly refer to the common practice of at least some of the member States of the CIS.
-The Minks Declaration, which is identical to Art.
-12 of the Agreement founding the CIS, was agreed upon by the Russian Federation, Belorussia and Ukraine on 9 December 1991.
-It stipulated that "[t]he High Contracting Parties undertake to discharge the international obligations incumbent on them under treaties and agreements entered into by the former Union of Soviet Socialist Republics".
-The Alma Ata Declaration of 21 December 1991, adopted by all States which at that time were members of the CIS slightly amended that formula by stating that "[t]he States participating in the Commonwealth guarantee in accordance with their constitutional procedure the discharge of the international obligations deriving from treaties and agreements concluded by the former Union of Soviet Socialist Republics".
+Art.
+12 of the Agreement founding the CIS, agreed upon by the Russian Federation, Belorussia and Ukraine213 on 8 December 1991 stipulated that "[t]he High Contracting Parties undertake to discharge the international obligations incumbent on them under treaties and agreements entered into by the former Union of Soviet Socialist Republics".
+The Alma Ata Declaration of 21 December 1991, adopted by all States which at that time were members of the CIS used a slightly modified formula by stating that "[t]he States participating in the Commonwealth guarantee in accordance with their constitutional procedure the discharge of the international obligations deriving from treaties and agreements concluded by the former Union of Soviet Socialist Republics"214.
 Finally, the joint Memorandum of Understanding of 6 July 1992 of the Member States of the CIS provided that: